tailslide-io/documentation/docs/5 - Additional Documentation/Aerobat.md

 Once a circuit is tripped open, Aerobat will wait a developer-defined amount of time before attempting to expose users to the feature again.
 Once that time has passed, users will be directed to the feature at a developer-defined ‘Recovery Increment’ percentage until the feature is available to the desired number of users.

-Note: all developer-defined variables can be specified via `Tower` front-end
+Note: all developer-defined variables can be specified via Tower front-end

-## Run the app individually
+## Running Aerobat Locally

-Clone main branch of repository
+Clone main branch of repository [here](https://github.com/tailslide-io/aerobat)

 Sample `.env` file to add into the root directory